 Award-winning digital health company Vitaccess is delighted to announce that, as part of their syndicated project with patient support charity Melanoma UK, they are donating £10,000 towards an Adamo Horus HS800 mole mapper for the Royal Liverpool and Broadgreen University Hospitals NHS Trust.

 Back in October 2017, Vitaccess, Melanoma UK and The Royal Marsden NHS Foundation Trust joined forces to create the innovative patient-centric Melanoma UK app.
-The project financed by Vitaccess is based on profit share with the charity Melanoma UK, and the Vitaccess team couldn’t be more proud to see its first app-based research study reach that key milestone.
+The project financed by Vitaccess is based on profit share with the charity Melanoma UK, and the Vitaccess team are proud to see their first app-based research study reach this key milestone.

-Subscriptions from pharmaceutical company researchers to access the anonymised and aggregated dataset collected since the start of the project, enable Vitaccess to make this valuable donation.
+Subscriptions from biopharmaceutical companies wishing to access the anonymised and aggregated dataset collected since the start of the project, enable Vitaccess to make this valuable donation.

-The study app collects data from people living with melanoma, such as quality of life, treatment patterns, demographic and epidemiological data across all stages of disease, treatment, and beyond.
+The study app collects data from people living with melanoma, including quality of life, treatment patterns, demographic and epidemiological data across all stages of disease and treatment.
 The advantages of electronic data collection as opposed to paper data collection in a healthcare or clinical trial setting are well documented and include reduced administrative burden for participants and administrators; the avoidance of errors in data collection and entry; and fewer items of missing data.

 The app features are updated regularly to enhance user experience.
 Vitaccess send out regular patient feedback surveys and host calls and workshops to take into account what patients think could improve the Melanoma UK app.